aboutsummaryrefslogtreecommitdiff

 SALIS: A-life Simulator

-SALIS simulation SALIS simulation running on the V1 architecture with the ncurses user interface
+SALIS simulation SALIS simulation running the V1 architecture with the curses user interface

 Overview